-Is Email Marketing Out if Style?
+Is Email Marketing Out of Style?
 AS IF!

 116 & West

 So what is keeping email marketing young?
-The rise of big data, e-commerce, and smart phones has kept it going in the modern business world.
-But since so many organizations take advantage of this relatively affordable marketing tactic, there’s a lot of strategy involved to make sure your emails aren’t getting lost in those crowded inboxes.
+The rise of big data, e-commerce, and smartphones has kept it going in the modern business world.
+But since so many organizations take advantage of this relatively affordable marketing tactic, there’s a lot of strategizing involved to make sure your emails aren’t getting lost in those crowded inboxes.

-- Doing “opt-in” email sign ups prevents people from feeling spammed and ensures that your recipients are actually interested in what you’re sending.
-Luckily, there’s all sorts of fun and creative ways to do this:
+- Doing “opt-in” email sign-ups prevents people from feeling spammed and ensures that your recipients are actually interested in what you’re sending.
+Luckily, there are all sorts of fun and creative ways to do this:

 - Enter and share giveaways – advertise free services or prizes in exchange for signing up with email.

 - Online forms or surveys with incentives and exclusive offers in exchange for signing up with email.

 - Landing page welcome incentives for signing up.

 - Take advantage of purchase history information.
 The data you’ll find here can help with several of the points to follow!